dbmcclain/Lisp-Actors/README.md

 Concurrency can still be running at full speed elsewhere in the system, but along the logical thread under supervision by a SERIALIZER, there is only one concurrent thread of activity.
 Of course, the supervised Actor can spawn a whole slew of concurrent actions on its own.
 But no outside messages will be permitted until the Actor chain is ready, as signaled by replying to the SERIALIZER TAG.

+For debugging, you can insert printout messages in various places.
+But those messages pop out in peculiar order.
+There seems to concept of causality if that is all you see.
+We have ATRACE to watch every SEND, but those are not yet committed.
+ATRACE messages do show when and from whom a message has been sent.
+But it is often too much information.
+It takes a lot of patience to sift through a stack of ATRACE log messages.

+There really is no definite concept of a thread of execution that could be watched.
+Logical threads of execution merely arise as a consequence of an Actor doing multiple SENDs.
+Each one of those SENDs spawns a new logical thread of execution.

 --- A Mental Model of an Ideal Actor Machine
 ---
 It can be helpful to keep in mind, as you write Actors code, a mental picture of the ideal Actor machine model.
 In this machine there are only 3 operations: CREATE, SEND, BECOME, plus Actor activation from message events carrying arguments.